florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ### The encoding bug that cost me a full day

-FP4 E2M1 encodes the value 1.0 as the 4-bit pattern `0b1000`.
+FP4 E2M1 encodes the value 1.0 as the 4-bit pattern `0b0010`.
 The container is an 8-bit byte, and the nibble must sit in bits 5-2, not bits 3-0.
-That means the correct byte for 1.0 is `0x08`: the pattern `0b00001000`, with the nibble in the upper half of the low byte.
+That means the correct byte for 1.0 is `0x08`: the nibble `0010` shifted left by two, giving the pattern `0b00001000`.
 If you place the nibble in bits 3-0 instead, you get `0x02`, which the hardware reads as a completely different value.

 I initially filled every register with `0x22222222`, four bytes of `0x22` packed together.
 I thought I was encoding 2.0 in every position.
 What I was actually doing was placing the nibble in the wrong bit positions.
-The hardware read each byte as `0b00100010`, extracted the nibble from bits 5-2, which gives `0b1000` the encoding for 1.0, not 2.0.
-So the MMA computed 32 multiplications of 1.0 times 1.0 and returned 32.0.
-I was expecting 128.0 (32 times 2.0 times 2.0 with scale 1.0).
+The hardware read each byte as `0b00100010`, extracted the nibble from bits 5-2, which gives `0b1000` — the encoding for -0.0, not 2.0.
+So the MMA computed 32 multiplications of the wrong value.

 After staring at bit layouts for longer than I would like to admit, I realized the nibble was in the wrong position.
 Switching to `0x08080808`, which places the 1.0 nibble correctly in bits 5-2 of each byte, and setting scale to 1.0, the MMA returned 32.0 exactly.
 That is 32 multiply-accumulates of 1.0 times 1.0.
 Correct.